Anambra State College of Health Technology, Obosi

 The Anambra State College of Health Technology (ASCOHT), Obosi is a State owned professional and multi disciplinary tertiary training institution located in Obosi town in Idemili North Local Government Area, Anambra State.
 The college is regulated by the Nigerian board for technical education NBTE, Radiographers Registration Board of Nigeria, Medical laboratory Science Council of Nigeria professional Boards regulating the tertiary institutions in Nigeria from which it has full accreditation under the provost Dr. Mgbakogu Robinson.
 A.

 History

 The Anambra State College of Health Technology, Obosi was established in 1992 following the creation of the present day Anambra state in 1991 under the leadership of Chukwuemeka Ezeife.
+In 2001.

-In 2001, it was formally established by law of the Anambra State House of Assembly ANHA/LAW/2003/2 to train the much needed middle level man power in the health sector for the state, Nigeria primary and secondary health care services.
+it was formally established by law of the Anambra State House of Assembly ANHA/LAW/2003/2 to train the much needed middle level man power in the health sector for the state, Nigeria primary and secondary health care services.

 Courses

-The list of courses offered by the Anambra State College of Health Technology, Obosi include the following:
+The list of courses offered by the Anambra State College of Health Technology, Obosi included the following: